 No other category has mastered the art and science of brand strategy like alcohol brands.
 Their understanding of consumers’ needs and their finesse in applying that knowledge to branding and marketing is unparalleled.
 Yet, for some reason not many alcohol brands are present in the annual rankings of the most valuable brands.

 Heineken positions itself as the world’s most international premium beer, “enjoyed in 192 countries”, and has built the image of a confident and aspirational brand standing for openness, creativity and innovative thinking (“a progressive and innovative leader”).
-Heineken often reminds people of its popularity and leading position.
-However, it does so in a witty, light-hearted way in its communication with consumers.
+Although Heineken’s brand positioning has remained the same for many years, its communication strategy has undergone several major changes in the last decade.

-Heineken has been using its “Open your world” tagline since 2011.
-At that time, “Open your world” was also the brand’s communication platform, highlighting an attractive image of a Heineken consumer – an admirable, charming, refined, cosmopolitan, resourceful and adventurous individual who knows how to behave in every situation.
-In 2016, however, there was a noticeable shift in Heineken’s messaging, even though the tagline didn’t change and the brand’s character, as well as its tone of voice, remained the same.
-The brand started putting stronger emphasis on its product and the stories around it.
+Between 2011 and 2016, Heineken used a well-known communication platform, “Open your world”, highlighting an attractive image of a Heineken consumer – an admirable, charming, refined, cosmopolitan, resourceful and adventurous individual who knows how to behave in every situation.
+In 2016, there was a noticeable shift in Heineken’s messaging, even though the tagline didn’t change and the brand’s character, as well as its tone of voice, remained the same.
+The brand started putting a stronger emphasis on its product and the stories around it.
 It is believed that this change was a result of the growing popularity of craft beers, which mainly communicate through their product benefits.

 Budweiser, similarly to Corona, is also one of the brands owned by Anheuser-Busch InBev.
 According to Interbrand, it is the world’s most valuable beer brand.
 “The King of Beers”, as Budweiser likes to call itself, is an American heritage-based brand standing for patriotism, inclusiveness, authenticity, optimism, celebration and friendship.

 Interestingly, Budweiser is not the bestselling beer in the US.
-As of 2018, its sister brand Bud Light is in first position, followed by two other light beer brands (Coors Light and Miller Lite).
+As of 2020, it is not even among the top three US beer brands.
+Its sister brand Bud Light is in first position, followed by two other light beer brands (Coors Light and Miller Lite).
 Bud Light’s global sales are also higher than those of the main Budweiser brand.

 In recent years, as a result of the growing popularity of craft and light beers, Budweiser’s leading position in the American market has been constantly challenged.
 The brand has been trying to find the right tone of voice for itself and has experimented with a few different styles, ranging from strong and serious to light and humorous.
 Budweiser doesn’t pretend that it belongs in the ranks of the artisan brands.
 Instead, it stands in contrast to these brands by reinforcing the image of a “no fuss” beer: a lager coming from a big brewery, which is tough, masculine, produced “the hard way” on a mass scale, not imported and, surprisingly, not for everybody (probably meaning that it’s for real men and not for fussy craft beer drinkers).
 Yet, its tagline, “This Bud’s for you”, is highly inclusive.

-According to Interbrand, Corona, Heineken and Budweiser are the world’s three most valuable beer brands.
-Corona stands for the beach state of mind, Heineken’s strategy is centred on its premium and international character, while Budweiser is an American heritage brand priding itself on being “The King of Beers”.
+According to Interbrand, Heineken, Corona and Budweiser are the world’s three most valuable beer brands.
+Heineken’s strategy is centred on its premium and international character, Corona stands for the beach state of mind, while Budweiser is an American heritage brand priding itself on being “The King of Beers”.

 If you want to hire Magda for a brand strategy-related project, email her at: firstname.lastname@example.org